← Back to All Blog Posts

 What is telematics?
 Technically speaking, telematics combines two disciplines: informatics and telecommunications.
 It refers to the process of remotely transferring data over long distances.
 These days, it is widely used in various industries to improve efficiency, communication, and customer service.

-In the transportation industry, telematics for trucks is being used to collect data using the mix of sensors, GPS technology, and onboard diagnostic codes.
-The data collected usually includes driver behavior, vehicle location, and vehicle activity, fuel consumption, and more.
-This data is then managed on software platforms to allow managers to keep track of the company's assets remotely.
+In the transportation industry, telematics for trucks is being used to collect data using the mix of sensors, GPS fleet tracking technology, and onboard diagnostic codes.
+The data collected usually includes driver behavior, vehicle location, vehicle activity, fuel consumption, and more.
+This data is then transmitted back to a central dashboard to allow fleet managers to keep track of the company's assets remotely.

-A fleet telematics system generally has two components: a GPS tracking device and a fleet management software solution.
-The GPS tracking device is usually installed onboard the.
-The data collected and transmitted then offers insights into the fleet's performance, which fleet operators and managers can leverage to improve driver performance and safety, minimize waste, and simplify fuel tax and ELD compliance, and more.
+Fleet telematics systems have two components: a GPS tracking device and a fleet management software solution.
+The telematics device is usually installed onboard the truck, with a receiver and SIM card that can connect to a cellular network.
+The data collected and transmitted then offers insights into the fleet's performance, which fleet operators and managers can leverage to improve driver performance and safety, minimize waste, and simplify fuel tax and ELD compliance.

 The Benefits of Telematics for Trucks

-An advanced telematics system enables fleets to simplify driver management, asset management, and operations—all with an eye towards increasing profitability.
+The right telematics system enables your fleet to simplify driver management, asset management, and operations—all with an eye towards increasing profitability.
 Below are the major benefits of telematics for trucks:

 Minimize Fuel Wastage and Reduce Operating Expenses